chaijs/guidelines/support-cycle.md

 ##### What does this look like?

+ - We do not support IE10 or below
  - We will support IE11 until around 2025-10-14

 #### Opera, Maxthon, Camino, Konqueror, OmniWeb, <Insert Browser Here>